 - Credit card and store card payments

 - Home-collected credit (where the agent collects payments weekly)

 - Catalogue repayments

 - Money you've borrowed from family or friends

-You can get help sorting out your priority and non-priority debts for free from organisations like Citizens Advice and The Money Advice Service (www.moneyadviceservice.org.uk)
+You can't ignore non-priority debts, but you need to make sure you deal with you priority debts first.
+You can get help sorting out your priority and non-priority debts for free from groups like Citizens Advice and Money Helper https://www.moneyhelper.org.uk/en

 Click here for details of other free sources of help and support.